 The Financial Aid Office is located in the Administration Building.
 The hours are from 8:00 am until 4:30 pm Monday through Thursday and from 8:00 am until 4:00 pm on Friday.
+Financial Aid counselors are available in the evenings, by appointment only.
 Summer hours may vary.
 Check the website for current information.
 The Financial Aid Office can be contacted at 361-572-6415 or by email at finaid@victoriacollege.edu.
-Further information is available at www.victoriacollege.edu/financialaid.

 NOTE: A Federal Refund Policy will apply to all students receiving Federal Title IV funding who withdraw from the College before 60% of the period of enrollment has been completed.
-The law requires that, when a student withdraws during a period of enrollment, the amount of financial aid earned up to that point is determined by a specific formula.
+The law requires that. when a student withdraws during a period of enrollment, the amount of financial aid earned up to that point is determined by a specific formula.
 A student's withdrawal date is the date the student began the institution's withdrawal process or officially notified the institution of intent to withdraw, or the student's last date of attendance.
 Based on the withdrawal date, if the student received less assistance than the amount earned, he or she will receive those additional funds.
 If the student received more assistance than was earned, the excess funds must be returned.